Here is a simple strategy to help you sell more products and have happier customers as we enter the Christmas selling season.

 Give the gift of knowledge.
 Educate your audience on all things shea butter.
 See our Newsroom and downloadable customer resources, all free for you to use.
 Some more videos you may like: The Baraka Shea Butter process (3 minutes, longer version), my livestream on Traceability.

-Learn a project we just developed, the Tabiasu Women’s Enterprise Centre – and how we created the women’s enterprise centre in a way that maximized local impact and ownership and minimized environmental impact.
+Learn a project we just developed, the Tabiasi Women’s Enterprise Centre – and how we created the women’s enterprise centre in a way that maximized local impact and ownership and minimized environmental impact.

 Let your customers know who exactly is making your shea butter?